Glossary

 Source Channel

-A source channel is a YouTube, Twitch, Kick, or podcast channel that a clipper monitors and extracts short-form clips from.
+A source channel is a YouTube, Twitch, Kick, or podcast channel that a clipper monitors and pulls short-form clips from.
 Also called a source creator, clip source, content source, source account, or upload source.
-The source channel produces the original long-form content; the clipper extracts and repurposes moments from it for short-form distribution.
+The source channel makes the long-form content; the clipper extracts moments from it and redistributes them as shorts.

 Related Terms